Board of Ed Loses Third Member in a Year

 Cody Evans, 21, of West Milford, was charged with stalking, resisting arrest and possession of a knife.

-A turf field at the high school is “by no means a done deal,” according to Jefferson Township Board of Education business administrator Dora Zeno, a sentiment confirmed by township business administrator James Leach.
+according to Jefferson Township Board of Education business administrator Dora Zeno, a sentiment confirmed by township business administrator James Leach.

 When the announcements of citizens of the year came at Jefferson Day back in July, Eileen Grady was eating funnel cake and John Focacci wasn’t paying attention.
 Both wound up being Jefferson Township Mayor Russell Felter’s picks for citizens of the year, and both said they couldn’t have been more surprised.
 And both were honored with a proclamation at Wednesday night’s township council meeting.